DoubleDeez/MDFramework/README.md

 * Ability to enable command prompt in release builds
 * Command prompt auto-complete with help text
 * Ability to call console commands on the server from the client
-* Notification of a change in a replicated field
-* Assign RPCs to net channels
-* Distance based replication relevancy
 * UI management framework
 * Enable only specific instances of profile logging (rather than the entire system on/off)
 * Save system (Serialize a class to file)
 * Config file system
 * Optimizations
-* Figure out a way to do replication without string compares/serializing names
- * Server could generate a map of Network IDs to node paths
- * Anytime the server has a new networked node, it adds its ID to the map
-* Maybe use a large byte array buffer when serializing data instead of creating a ton of small byte[]
 * Make a test project that gives examples on using all the features that can also be used to test them for development
 * Built in way for Server to spawn a node locally and on clients